The visions we offer our children shape the future.

 But neither is mine a vote afraid to make big investments and big bets on the future.
 We are, after all, the country that made the Louisiana Purchase, built the Panama Canal, paved the Interstate Highway System and landed men on the moon (several times).
 There were once leaders bold enough to make these big bets on our future – either despite or because of the crises of their times – and we are a greater and more prosperous nation today as a result.

-Mine is a vote dissatisfied by today’s governing ideologies, which can rather cynically be reduced to two words each: Take Less; Give More.
-While my bias is strongly towards one, neither truly offers a convincing answer to the issues of our age or a compelling vision for a better future.
+Mine is a vote dissatisfied by today’s governing ideologies, which a more cynical person could reduce to two words each: Take Less; Give More.
+While I am not a cynic and my bias is strongly towards one, if we are being honest neither side truly offers a convincing answer to the issues of our age or a compelling vision for a better future.
 Nor am I alone in this point of view.
 The willingness to dramatically reject the establishment status quo in 2016 from Brexit to Donald Trump to Bernie Sanders shows how desperate a large swath of voters are for change and how willing they were to take big risks.
 At best, the U.S. election of 2020 represents a temporary return to stability.
 But it was so narrowly won that even this may not be possible.

 Meanwhile, the underlying forces have not changed.
 The Populist pendulum is still swinging.
-Don’t let individual personalities or specific campaigns obscure how widespread the loss of confidence in our future has become.
+Don’t let individual personalities or specific campaigns obscure how widespread the loss of confidence in our future has become or how desperate these times have become for so many of our fellow citizens.
 The numbers have been staring us in the face for the better part of a generation and the underlying trends continue to get worse.

 Pew Research polling in 2020 found a dramatic collapse in opinion on how things are going in America with just 12% satisfied with the current direction.
 Yet, prior to 2020, in case you think these numbers are just pandemic driven, satisfaction in the country’s direction was just 31%.1